desktop 🠖 tutorials

 ncol=2))

-As you can see, this only shows a single egocentric network.
-However, the egor package has several functions that facilitate comparison of networks across ego nets.
-For example, here is a visualization showing each ego net with nodes location being dependent on their frequency of contact with the participant and their status as a drug partner (i.e., true/false).
+As you can see, this only shows a single ego's network.
+However, the egor package has several functions that facilitate comparison of networks across multiple egos, though you may have to modify your data somewhat to ensure compatibility.
+For example, here is how we would make a visualization showing each networks with nodes' locations depending on their frequency of contact with a participant and their status as a drug partner (i.e., TRUE/FALSE):

-# Make a visualization displaying both frequency of communication and family member status
+# Make a visualization displaying both frequency of communication and drug use status

 type = "egogram")